tweag/smart-contracts-lh/src/Auction/README.md

 ### Non-stealing

-The following properties guarantee that the values of the transaction stay with the seller and the highest bidder.
+The following properties guarantee that the values of outputs paid to the validator stay with the seller, the highest bidder or the Auction validator after every transaction that spends them.
+This is an invariant first established by the transaction that creates an Auction.
+Then every other transaction that successfully consumes an output preserves this invariant.

+Properties (1), (2), and (3) establish the existence of expected outputs;
+while property (4) establishes that there are still as many outputs as expected when a transaction consumes outputs paid to more than one Auction validator.

 1. **Absence of datum hijacking**
-   Before the bidding deadline, any transaction with an Auction input with bid redeemer which is accepted by the Auction validator has a unique output paying the bid and the lot to the validator.
+   Before the bidding deadline, any transaction successfully consuming an output from the Auction validator has a single output paid back to the same validator which contains both the bid and the lot.

-2. Before the bidding deadline, any transaction with an Auction input with bid redeemer which is accepted by the Auction validator has an output paying the old bid to the old bidder.
+2. Before the bidding deadline, any transaction successfully consuming an output from the Auction validator has an output paying the old bid to the old bidder.

+3. After the bidding deadline, any transaction successfully consuming an output from the Auction validator has either:
+    * outputs paying the lot to the seller if there was no bid, or
+    * outputs paying a bid to the seller and outputs paying the lot to a bidder

-3. **Absence of double satisfaction** as stated in the previous section.
+4. **Absence of double satisfaction** as stated in the previous section.

 ### Spendability

-The following properties guarantee spendability of outputs paid to the validator.
+The following property together with property (3) of the previous section guarantee spendability of outputs paid to the validator.
 Said otherwise, the contract doesn't lock values forever.
+This is an invariant first established by the transaction that creates an Auction.
+Then every other transaction that successfully consumes an output preserves the invariant.

-1. Like "absence of datum hijacking" with the additional requirement that the output is seller-and-bidder spendable[1].
+    "absence of datum hijacking" with the additional requirement that the output is seller-and-bidder spendable.

-2. After the bidding deadline, any transaction with an Auction input which is accepted by the Auction validator has either:
-    * outputs paying the lot to the seller if there was no bid, or
-    * outputs paying a bid to the seller and outputs paying the lot to a bidder

-[1] We define a seller-spendable output as one for which there exists a transaction signed only by the seller which spends the output and is accepted by the validator with hammer redeemer after the deadline.
+We define a seller-spendable output as one for which there exists a transaction signed only by the seller which succesfully consumes the output after the deadline.

-We define a bidder-spendable output as one for which there exists a transaction signed only by a bidder which spends it and is accepted by the validator with bid redeemer before the bidding deadline, and there exists a transaction only signed by the seller which spends it and is accepted by the validator with hammer redeemer after the deadline.
+We define a bidder-spendable output as one for which there exists a transaction signed only by a bidder which successfully consumes the output before the bidding deadline, and there exists a transaction only signed by the seller which successfully consumes the output after the deadline.